Guwahati Half Marathon

 The Guwahati Half Marathon is an annual road running event held on the streets of Guwahati, India.
 The event is organised by the student body of Indian Institute of Technology, Guwahati.

-The fifteen edition of the event took place on 13 April 2025.
+The fifteenth edition of the event took place on 13 April 2025.

 Overview

 Guwahati Half Marathon was organised for the first time in August, 2009 under the Social Initiatives Module of Techniche, the annual Techno-Management festival of IIT Guwahati.
 The event received a great response from the Guwahati populace, with over 1000 participants in the two races organised - The Glory Run (18 km) and The Dream Run (6 km).
 One of the largest events of its kind to be managed entirely by a student body, the marathon has evolved coherently over the years to become the largest half Marathon in North East India.

 In 2010, Techniche introduced a 21-km cycle race with the motto of shaping the youth's attitude towards the environment with the motto "Youth for environment".
 As the years unfolded, the initiative grew, now standing as the largest of its kind in North-East India.
 Also in the same year, a new marathon was introduced, namely, the Courage Run for specially-abled participants.

 The marathon continues to grow every year, with a new vision each year, including - "Run for Clean and Safe Drinking Water" (in 2019), "Run for Digital India" (in 2018), "Run for Organ Donation – Live Life Give Life" (in 2017), "Run for Peace" (in 2015), "Run to affect the shift" (in 2014) and "Run for a better tomorrow" (in 2013) respectively.

 Despite a 2 year hiatus on offline events due to the spread of the COVID-19 pandemic, Techniche – IIT Guwahati, in association with UNICEF Assam, successfully conducted the 12th edition on 24 April 2022.
 The theme for the year was "Run for Child Protection and Child Abuse prevention", Standup with“ #youth4suraksha”.
 The event witnessed the participation of over 1500 people from different walks of life to come and spread their cognizance and sense of concern for a better society.

 Over the years, many prominent personalities have endorsed the event, including the illustrious Milkha Singh, Shimit Amin, and Rakeysh Omprakash Mehra.
 Their support has been integral in drawing large crowds to the event.
 Special attendees to the event include singer Zublee Baruah, cricketer Akash Chopra and the world's largest parkour group, "American Parkour".

 The resumption of the Marathon in 2022 saw Mr. Munna Prasad Gupta, ex-IPS Commissioner among the runners.

 Coverage of the events are usually provided by Assam Tribune and NDTV India.